 my journey

-As a child, I felt a deep connection to both the visible and invisible worlds, and from the very beginning, my life was dominated by the nature around me.
-I spent hours outside in the garden or the woods, observing insects, animals, trees, and plants, and felt connected to the seasons and the rhythm of the earth.
-At the same time, my creative fire found its way effortlessly: I drew and painted, wrote endless stories, played various musical instruments, danced, lived in dress-up boxes, and moved through the world around me as a silent observer.
+As a child, I felt a deep connection to both the seen and unseen worlds, and from the very beginning, my life was intertwined with the nature around me.
+I spent hours outside in the garden or the woods, observing insects, animals, trees, and plants, feeling a profound connection to the seasons and the rhythms of the earth.
+At the same time, my creative fire found its way effortlessly: I drew and painted, wrote endless stories, played musical instruments, danced, lived in dress-up boxes, and moved through the world as a silent observer.

-Within the school system, there appeared to be little room for my sensitivity, my way of learning, and my creative expression.
-Combined with traumatic experiences in my childhood, I learned to adapt more and more to external expectations.
-The idea that a creative path was possible felt unattainable.
-Driven by hard work and pushing away my own creative power, I chose to study law.
+Within the school system, there was little room for my sensitivity, my way of learning, and my creative expression.
+Combined with traumatic experiences in my youth, I learned to increasingly adapt to external expectations.
+The idea that a creative path was possible felt out of reach.
+Driven by hard work and the suppression of my own creative power, I eventually chose to study law.

-After obtaining my Bachelor's degree in Law, I completed a Master's degree in Criminal Law.
-Due to my interest in the human psyche, I took a minor in criminology during this period, in which I studied legal psychology, forensic psychiatry, and psychology.
-I participated in special projects, including a cold case led by Peter van Koppen (emeritus professor of Legal Psychology), and gained work experience in the judiciary, among other places.
+I began with a Bachelor of Laws (HBO) and, after obtaining my first-year diploma, continued my path at the university.
+There, I obtained my Bachelor of Laws (LLB) and subsequently completed my Master of Laws (LLM) in Criminal Law.
+Driven by my interest in the human psyche, I also completed a minor in criminology, delving into legal psychology, forensic psychiatry, and psychology.
+I participated in unique projects, including a cold case under the guidance of Peter van Koppen (emeritus professor of Legal Psychology), and gained work experience within the judiciary, among other places.

-Gradually, it became increasingly clear to me that my outlook on life and values clashed with the (criminal) justice system, and my body began to send increasingly loud signals.
-For years, I functioned seemingly well, but I was living with complex PTSD until I could no longer cope.
+Gradually, it became increasingly clear that my vision of life and my values clashed with the (criminal) justice system, and my body began to send increasingly loud signals.
+I functioned seemingly well on willpower and adaptation, but I carried complex PTSD with me and lived from a state of 'functional freeze'.

-This period marked the beginning of a search for healing and the start of my deep journey of remembrance.
+This period marked the beginning of a (search) for recovery and the start of my deep journey of remembrance.

-Gradually, I came into closer contact with my feminine creative power.
+Gradually, I came into closer contact with my creative power,

-I delved deeper into remembering my creative gifts.
+sinking deeper into the remembrance of my creative gifts.

-Handpoke tattooing found its way to me in 2022, although the desire to tattoo had been with me for some time.
+Handpoke tattooing found its way to me in 2022, though the desire to tattoo had lived within me much longer.

-For me, tattooing has always been inextricably linked to energetic, transformative, and ceremonial work.
+for me, tattooing was always inextricably linked to energetic, transformative, and ceremonial work.

 Long before I met others who practice ceremonial tattooing, I was already intuitively following this path.

-And for the first time, I felt that I had truly come home.
+And for the first time, I felt like I had truly come home;

-During this journey, I gradually encountered other women who also perform ceremonial tattooing.
+During this journey, other women who also practice ceremonial tattooing gradually crossed my path.

-I received profound initiations myself by receiving tattoos in ceremony, and by performing ceremonies myself, I gained ever greater depth.
+I received deep initiations myself by receiving tattoos in ceremony, and by holding ceremonies myself, I reached ever-greater depths.

-The process of Essence Tattoo Ceremony took shape during an ancestral pilgrimage through Ireland, where my Celtic roots lie, and was further deepened through personal regression sessions in which ancient knowledge and past lives came to the fore.
+The process of the Essence Tattoo Ceremony took shape during an ancestral pilgrimage through Ireland, where my Celtic roots lie, and was further deepened through personal regression sessions in which ancient knowledge and past lives emerged.

 The path I walk continues to deepen, and I take responsibility for my own journey of remembrance with dedication, continuing to embrace the cycles of death and rebirth that are inherent in life.
-My work grows and changes with me, always connected to the essence of who I am.
+My work grows and changes with me, always in connection to the essence of who I am.

-I feel deep gratitude, love, and devotion for my teachers, guides, distant ancestors, and for the many different beings and elements of the earth that light my path and guide me.
-Their presence, wisdom, and stories flow through my work, weaving themselves into every ritual, opening space for transformation, and carrying me further on my journey, time and time again.
+I feel deep gratitude and love for my teachers, guides, distant ancestors, and for the many different beings and elements of the earth that light my path and guide me.
+Their presence, wisdom, and stories flow through my work, weaving themselves into every ritual, opening space for transformation, and carrying me ever further on my journey.

 Weaving Together What Wants To Become Visible